OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    You may e-mail us at privacypolicy@att.com, call us at 800.495.1547 or write to us at AT&T Privacy Policy, 1120 20th Street, N.W., 10th Floor, Washington, DC 20036 with any questions or concerns you may have about our Children's Online Privacy Policy.
+    You may e-mail us at privacypolicy@att.com, call us at 800.495.1547 or write to us at AT&T Privacy Policy, Chief Privacy Office, 208 S. Akard, Room 1033, Dallas, TX 75202with any questions or concerns you may have about our Children's Online Privacy Policy.

 ' + '